w3c/wcag2ict/introduction.md

 ### Comparison with the 2013 WCAG2ICT Note

-<p class="ednote">The WCAG2CIT Task Force has begun incorporating new WCAG 2.1 content.
-This section will be updated as we incorporate new Guidelines, new and changed Success Criteria and term definitions, as well as make updates to other major sections of the document.
-This will help readers to focus reviews to sections that are ready. </p>
+<p class="ednote">The WCAG2CIT Task Force has incorporated all of the new WCAG 2.1 guidelines, criteria and glossary terms.
+The next draft version will incorporate new WCAG 2.2 criteria and glossary terms.</p>

 The following changes and additions have been made to update the 2013 WCAG2ICT document: